zhengfj1994/PPGB_MS2/README.md

 ## [CFM-ID](https://cfmid.wishartlab.com/)

-CFM-ID is a widely used high-performance secondary mass spectrometry prediction tool.
+CFM-ID is a widely used high-performance MS/MS prediction tool.
 It also has a web server available for use.
 Currently, it has been updated to version 4.0.
 CFM-ID 4.0 incorporates a more robust machine learning process that utilizes a novel tensor representation to describe the topology of chemical structures.
 It also adopts a new approach for dealing with ring cleavage and new rule-based methods, which improve the MS/MS spectral prediction for specific classes of chemicals where the machine-learned model performs poorly.

 [Read paper in Analytical Chemistry](https://pubs.acs.org/doi/10.1021/acs.analchem.1c01465) | [Read paper in Nucleic Acids Research](https://academic.oup.com/nar/article/50/W1/W165/6591530?login=false)